 Inscribed as a UNESCO World Heritage Site in 1996, is comprised of seven protected areas; Bacalar Chico National Park and Marine Reserve, Blue Hole Natural Monument, Half Moon Caye Natural Monument, South Water Caye Marine Reserve, Glover’s Reef Marine Reserve, Laughing Bird Caye National Park and Sapodilla Cayes Marine Reserve.
 The largest reef complex in the Atlantic-Caribbean region, it represents the second largest reef system in the world.

-Add these three magical Caribbean islands to your 2019 travel list or quit your job and visit all the Caribbean countries.
-Each island is unique and worth a trip.
+Add these three magical Caribbean countries to your 2019 travel list or quit your job and visit all the Caribbean countries.
+Each is unique and worth a trip.
 The choice is yours.